All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 moonCat@mooncat

 Gentrification.
-Old districts, new life
+Old neighborhoods, new life

 27 Aug 14:19

 Gentrification.
-Old districts, new life
+Old neighborhoods, new life

 moonCat